Udacity-AdvancedCloudDevOps-Project3/cdond-c3-projectstarter/README-zakarya/README.txt

 B.4
 Console output of successful promotion of new version to production in CloudFront.
 [SCREENSHOT08]

+    Screenshot path in the repository home:
+    ~/README-zakarya/SCREENSHOT08.png

 B.5
 Console output of successful cleanup job that removes old S3 bucket and EC2 instance.
 [SCREENSHOT09]

+    Screenshot path in the repository home:
+    ~/README-zakarya/SCREENSHOT09.png

 B.6
 Evidence that deploy jobs only happen on master branch.
 [SCREENSHOT10]